Coffee is delicious and it can have potential health benefits too.

 On the other hand, other people may want to try something different and find a new drink to enjoy.

 This article presents nine healthy coffee alternatives; some of them contain caffeine, and others are caffeine-free.

 Firstly, let’s take a look at replacement ideas that do contain caffeine.

 1) Yerba Mate

-Yerba mate is a refreshing tea that is native to South and Central regions of America.
+Yerba mate is a refreshing tea that is native to the South and Central regions of America.

 This drink mainly grows in Argentina, and notably, it contains almost as much caffeine as regular coffee.

 While a regular cup of coffee contains approximately 95 mg of caffeine, yerba mate offers a very close 85 mg.
 As a result, yerba mate could be a good choice for those who like their morning coffee for extra focus.
 (1, 2).

 Yerba mate has a dark brown color similar to coffee and black tea.
 Regarding appearance, it is somewhere between the two.
 The drink contains a large number of polyphenols from which it derives a slightly bitter taste, and it also has a unique toasted/smoky flavor.